git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 by Linus Åkesson (available online) dives into the TTY and is a good read as well.

-Also, I'm not going to go deep into the history of Unix, 4.2 BSD, etc. While it is interesting and I'd probably could have a coffee / tea with you discussing it for hours.
+Also, I'm not going to go deep into the history of Unix, 4.2 BSD, etc. While it is interesting and I probably could have a coffee / tea with you discussing it for hours.
 And I could put you on a few tracks, (The C Language, anything from the BSD lineage, etc.) and some snob would likely chime in wanting to talk about Linux, GNU and so on.
 It's like *Game of Thrones*, there's a lot characters who all think they're the cornerstone; I